How to De-Ice a Windshield Fast

 Car battery being replaced by mechanic

 Car batteries are the silent powerhouse of your vehicle.
-It’s easy to forget how important they are to the proper functioning of a car, and, as such, batteries are often left unattended for years, resulting in their diminished lifespan.
+It’s easy to forget how important they are to the proper functioning of a car.
+As a result, they can be left unattended for years, which diminishes their lifespan.
+However, maintaining a healthy car battery is vital for optimal vehicle performance.

 How often should you replace a car battery?